dongzgh/visplayer/README.md

 If you encounter any problems, try the Troubleshooting section.

 ## Testing Your Application
-You can run the full test suite included with visPlayer with the test task:
+You can run the full test suite included with visplayer with the test task:

 ```
 $ grunt test